Alnaimi-/Twikell-Web/README.md

 Or compile and run from the main folder.

+**For accessing the remote EC2 server, replace all occurences of localhost with 54.194.118.199.
+Remember to first run the server remotely by following the steps depicted under *Configuring the project remotely*.**

 ### Authentication

 *Some routes that perform POST, DELETE and UPDATE methods require authentication.*